Meenakshi5055/mastering_html/lists.md

 ```
 [◀️ Run the code](https://meenakshi5055.github.io/mastering_html/)

-*Or else press full-stop " . " to run the code, it directly takes you to the VS-Code.*
+*Or else press full-stop (" . ") to run the code, it directly takes you to the VS-Code.*
 *During competitions, countdowns etc.,

 3. **Description list:**
+A description list (the <dl> HTML tag) is a semantic structure used to pair terms with their corresponding descriptions.
 Giving description for the term. to show term and description.
-* `<dl>` Starts the overall list
+* `<dl>` Starts the overall list, a wrapper container.
 * `<dt>` Defines the term(word)
 * `<dd>` Defines the description(meaning)